kyokan/join-our-metamask-team/OPEN-REFERRAL-BONUS.md

 We will give you $3000 CAD if you help us find someone we end up hiring.

 How this works:
-- If someone you've encouraged to apply applies, you can send us an e-mail to let us know.
+- If you've encouraged someone to apply, and then they actually apply, you can send us an e-mail to let us know.
+We will confirm with your referral.
-- We will confirm with your referral.
+- Alternatively, you could introduce us to someone by e-mail.
 - If we end up hiring them, and we+they are excited to continue working together after 3 months, we will reward you the referral bonus.